 - 1 graduate course in an application area that utilizes the above tools in a significant way (Category 3)

-- Students must have a DE-CSE component in their qualifying exam, with a DE-CSE faculty member on the exam committee.
+- Students must have a DE-CDSE component in their qualifying exam, with a DE-CDSE faculty member on the exam committee.

-- Students must petition to add the DE-CSE before taking their qualifying exam.
+- Students must petition to add the DE-CDSE before taking their qualifying exam.

-- At least one member of the DE-CSE faculty be on the dissertation committee.
+- At least one member of the DE-CDSE faculty be on the dissertation committee.